Get Into the Spirit in These 7 Halloween Cities

 Photo courtesy of John Andrews

-Our first stop would be the obvious Salem Massachusetts, home to where the witch trials took place and now thrives during the spooky season.
-There are so many different places and attractions to visit here you would definitely need a long weekend to conquer them all.
-One of these attractions is the Witch house.
+Our first stop has to be Salem, Massachusetts, home to the infamous witch trials and a city that now thrives during the spooky season.
+Hundreds of thousands of visitors to flock to this small New England town each year to experience the best in Halloween cities.
+There are so many different places and attractions to visit here you can definitely make a long weekend out of it, or experience it on a day trip from Boston.
+One of the most famous attractions is the Witch House.
 Contrary to its name, this eerie home housed one of the judges involved with the witch trials, Jonathan Corwin.
-There are self-guided and guided tours amongst this rumored haunted house.
+There are self-guided and guided tours within this rumored haunted house.

 Just a short distance from the Witch House is the Salem Witch Museum.
-The museum gives an overview of the history of this infamous town.
+The museum gives an overview of the history of Salem through present day.
 There are two main displays amongst the museum, the first narrates the events of the Salem witch trials, while the second dives into the word witch and the connotation behind the word the following years after.

-To continue the house of the seven gables is a great history lesson and fulfills the thrill seekers with a little spook.
-It is said this house is possibly haunted as the inspiration of the book the House of the Seven Gables by Nathaniel Hawthorne.
-There are guided tours amongst the house and time to explore the grounds surrounding the house.
+The House of the Seven Gables is a great history lesson that also provides visitors with a little spook.
+It is said this house is possibly haunted as the inspiration for the book the House of the Seven Gables by Nathaniel Hawthorne.
+There are guided tours of the house and time to explore the beautiful grounds.

-Lastly, if you are into the spookier side of Halloween time Salem offers nighttime tours of the towns spots that are said to be the most haunted.
-Here you will hear terrifying stories, tales of odd and creepy local happenings and more about the history of the town.
+Lastly, if you are into the spookier side of Halloween, there are nighttime tours of Salem that bring visitors to the sites said to be the most haunted.
+You will hear terrifying stories, tales of odd and creepy local happenings and more about the history of one of our country’s most famous Halloween cities.
 They also offer these ghost tours during the day for those not as daring but still interested in the afterlife.

 Chatham, MA

-This town gives that same major Halloween spirit but without the major crowds like Salem, as it was named in the top 18 towns to visit for Hallowen along with Salem according to Trips to Discover.
-Many people forget this place but it still has a lot to offer for those who have a special love for the holiday of Halloween.
-One of their biggest events held is the Pumpkin People in the Park.
-It is a yearly tradition that goes on for a couple weeks where throughout the park and in recent years on the main street, there are all people made of pumpkins.
+This town gives that same major Halloween spirit but without the major crowds like Salem.
+It was previously named among the top 18 Halloween cities to visit from Trips to Discover.
+Many people overlook this destination given its size, but Chatham has so much to offer during the Halloween season.
+One of their biggest events is the Pumpkin People in the Park.
+It is a yearly tradition that lasts for a couple weeks, during which you’ll find people (made of pumpkins!) across the park and main street areas.
 It is a fun attraction for all ages and on the less scary side.

-Another fun activity done here is Oktoberfest that is held in a park within the town where adults can enjoy beverages in the Devil’s Purse Beer Garden.
+Another fun Halloween activity in Chatham is Oktoberfest, which is held in a park within the town where adults can enjoy beverages in the Devil’s Purse Beer Garden.
 There is also live music, lots of food and games, and much more to offer for the rest of the family!

 Sleepy Hollow, NY

-Like Salem, Sleepy Hollow is notorious for being haunted and having many attractions for those looking for a thrill.
-Following along with the trend of their fame for being haunted and having haunted spots within their town, cemetery tours are largely popular among visitors in Sleepy Hollow.
+Like Salem, Sleepy Hollow is notorious for being haunted and having many attractions for those looking for a thrill in one of America’s great Halloween cities.
+Following along with the trend of their fame for being haunted, cemetery tours are largely popular among visitors in Sleepy Hollow.
 There are all different kinds of tours for the day time and night time if you are up for it.
-There are ones focused on the history of the town, ones that dive into the murder and mystery of certain areas and ones that dive into the mysterious and intriguing parts of the town.
+There are ones focused on the history of the town, ones that dive into the local murder and mystery and tours that explore the mysterious and intriguing legends of Sleepy Hollow.

 Lastly, Sleepy Hollow offers a haunted hayride that goes through the exact route of Ichabod Crane fleeing the Headless Horseman!